amyconroy/play/README.md

 normalised to 3NF: multiple tables may not seem efficient, but done to allow for scalability of our website and ensure  no contradicitions.

+TO MOVE TO A+
+: lots of data inserted,
+: high experiences,
+: normalised data,
+: complex queries,
+: complex schema,
-TO MOVE TO A lots of data inserted, high experiences, normalised data, complex queries, complex schema, id numbers sorted with database,
+: id numbers sorted with database,
+: insert and pull a lot of data
+: experience with serialization
+: effective error handling in the db (no rows etc handled well server side)

 <b> DYNAMIC PAGES : A </b>